 Mapping tokens to symbols and multiple chains is complex.

-To quickly verify that your symbol is mapping to the correct address, you can use the token endpoint to verify that you are indeed querying the correct token.
+To quickly verify that a given token key is mapping to the correct address, you can use the /tokens/:token endpoint to verify that you are indeed querying the correct token.

 For example to verify you have the correct DAI address on Optimism: